serhii-matsyshyn/biolistener/README.md

 - **Affordable & Accessible**: $30 per 8 channel board, democratizing biosensing technology.
 - **Resilient Design**: Two distinct board designs utilizing AD7771 and ADS131M08 ADC chips.
-- **High Connectivity**: Powered by ESP32 for Wi-Fi, Bluetooth, and BLE communication.
+- **High Connectivity, Real Time Data transfer**: Powered by ESP32 for Wi-Fi, Bluetooth, and BLE communication.
+SD card support for offline data recording.
 - **Customizability**: Modular add-ons for extended functionality.
 One of the boards (based on ADS131M08) includes built-in 6DOF IMU for motion tracking, and any other IMU can be easily added as an extension to any board.
 - **Portable**: Compact size with 3D-printed enclosures.
+Total weight of the board with battery and 3D-printed enclosure is only **54g**.
+- **Low Power Consumption**: Optimized for long battery life.
+4 hours of continuous operation with a 700mAh battery at the highest sampling rate and data transfer via Wi-Fi at highest TX power.
+Up to 1400mAh battery can fit in the enclosure, and with use of Bluetooth or BLE (or offline data recording), the battery life can be extended to entire day.
+- **Versatile**: Supports EEG, EMG, ECG, EOG, and other biosignal capture applications.
+- **High Resolution**: 24-bit ADCs for precise signal capture.
+- **High Sampling Rate**: Up to 8 channels at 2000Hz per channel at current firmware version.
+Basic speed: 500Hz per channel, 8 channels.
+- **Usability**: Incorporates both hardware and software for a seamless user experience.
+Has a built-in battery charger, and can be charged and programmed via USB-C. Indication available as well.

 ### Supported Applications